The Graduate’s Guide to Starting a Career in the Energy Industry

 An Overview for Graduates

 Because many energy industry jobs are technically complex and require postgraduate qualifications, the graduate jobs available tend to offer some of the highest starting salaries of any industry.
 According to a study from the Institute of Student Employers, the average starting salary in the UK’s energy industry is £28,000 – the fifth highest of any industry.
 The same article states that over 80% of energy jobs by 2050 are expected to be in renewables.
-This calculations is done by taking current policy scenarios using a an integrated assessment model under three shared socioeconomic pathways.
+This calculation is done by taking current policy scenarios using an integrated assessment model under three shared socioeconomic pathways.

 Other statistics from the study include a prediction that the energy sector will grow from today’s 18 million jobs, to 21 million by the year 2050.
 Countries such as China who are heavily dependent on coal and fossil fuels are expected to lose some jobs, but other regions such as the Middle East and North America are expected to gain more jobs due to renewable energy expansion and investment.
 These lucrative statistics and salaries plus the rising demand for young talent in the industry lead to exciting prospects for graduates.